-The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit both on the air and on the Internet.
+The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit.
 Today, Mike played songs used in TV commercials, both past and present.
 In the song list below the the commercial in which each song is featured is indicated next to the year.

 - Revolution - The Beatles - 1968 - Nike (ca. 1987)